-I love PrAna’s range of comfort and athleisure wear.
-We don’t normally see inclusive sizing in this space (hello LuLu Lemon) so it’s great to see a brand stepping up to the plate.
+I love PrAna's range of comfort and athleisure wear and ethical tees.
+We don't normally see inclusive sizing in this space (hello LuLu Lemon) so it's great to see a brand stepping up to the plate.
 No matter your size or favourite workout, from hiking to yoga, they got you covered with their hoodies, leggings and sporting goods.

 Find a wide range of eco-friendly fabrics like Tencel, hemp, modal and even ethical merino wool.

 They are fair trade certified, you can meet some of their makers who are featured in a series of videos on their website.
 Organic cotton is certified by GOTS.
 They use recycled wool, which according to them " greatly reduces the need for water, dyes and chemicals, and energy compared to the process used for virgin wool.

 They are also part of Bluesign® which basically means each textile's path is traced from manufacturing to finished pieces to ensure its actually sustainability.

 The plus size range goes up to 3X.
 The plus size women section is good, but I’d love to see a more size inclusivity in all of their collections.

 Based in LA, Poplinen makes all of its clothing in-house.
 From their fabrics to their packaging their clothing for plus size women checks all the boxes.
 They are committed to sustainable practices and will ship your items with compostable and recycled materials.
 All of their fabrics are plant-based and Oeko-Tex Certified as eco-friendly.